JMSchietekat/local-env-vars/README.md

 # Local Environment Variables

-This package allows you to specify which environemental varibale you require in you application.
-It will creata a `.env` file, promt you to populate and add the `.env` file to your `.gitignore` file.
+This package allows you to specify which environmental variable you require in you application.
+It will create a `.env` file, prompt you to populate and add the `.env` file to your `.gitignore` file.